agrvz/sweeper/README.md

   --entrants FILE                 Path to file containing list of entrants
                                   [required]
   --entrants-column TEXT          Column name or index to use from entrants
-                                  file, if a CSV file --picks FILE                    Path to file containing list of picks [required] --picks-column TEXT             Column name or index to use from picks file, if a CSV file --draw-order [entrants|picks|shuffle]
+                                  file, if a CSV file.
+Option required if get_path_suffix(--entrants) is '.csv' --picks FILE                    Path to file containing list of picks [required] --picks-column TEXT             Column name or index to use from picks file, if a CSV file.
+Option required if get_path_suffix(--picks) is '.csv' --draw-order [entrants|picks|shuffle]
                                   Order to draw picks in.
 Draw in order of entrants list ('entrant 1 gets...'), picks